JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 ### Rviz navigation
 	roslaunch four_wheel_urdf four_wheel_arbotix.launch
 	roslaunch four_wheel_urdf my_navigation_rviz.launch
-If all right, click the "2D Nav Goal" button on top of Rviz and drag in on the map to specify both position and orientation.
+If all right, click the `2D Nav Goal` button on top of Rviz and drag in on the map to specify both position and orientation.

 ## How to navigate in Gazebo (To be improved by Shen Bowen)
 The navigation toolbox is also required.